mastermakrela-rwth/ouichefs/submission/documentation.typ

 == Automatic eviction

 The two scenarios in which the eviction process is triggered are:
-+ When a directory is full and we need to free up space as another file is to be created.
++ When a directory is full, and we need to free up space as another file is to be created.
 You can see our implementation in `ouichefs_create` in `inode.c`.
 + When the partition exceeds a given threshold, which can be configured when inserting the `ouichefs` module (see @base-setup).
 The triggering of the